praeclarum/ShaderGraphCoder/README.md

 # ShaderGraphCoder

+Are you building the next great visionOS app?
+Are you also super tired of drawing shader code with boxes and lines?
-An embedded DSL to write RealityKit shaders in Swift.
+**ShaderGraphCoder** is an embedded DSL to write RealityKit shader graphs (USD compatible) in strongly typed Swift.

+**759** shader graph nodes are made available through **117** operators (math, blends, texture lookups, etc.) and **66** sources (constants, model and view transforms, etc.).

 **Supported Platforms:** visionOS